Star-Bank-Project/ie-bank-infra-2024/docs/index.md

   - Adjusted vue.config.js for compatibility with development and UAT builds

 **CD Description**
-The CD pipeline deploys built artifacts to the respective Azure environments:
+After the CI were building jobs are executed to build in the correct environment, an artifact is then uploaded and deployed in the respective Azure environments, this execution follows the following steps:

+1. Artifact Download:
-Artifact Download: Downloads the prepared build artifacts.
+Downloads the prepared build artifacts.

+2. Azure Login:
-Azure Login: Authenticates with Azure using a service principal.
+Authenticates to Azure using GitHub-provided credentials linked to a service principal.

+3. Deployment:
-Deployment: Deploys the frontend to the static web app service for DEV or UAT, depending on the trigger.
+Deploys the artifacts to Azure Static Web Apps using azure/static-web-apps-deploy action, targeting the appropriate environment (DEV or UAT or PROD) based on the branch.

-- Fixed Issues:
+Fixed Issues:

-Proper artifact paths (dist-dev or dist-uat) ensured successful deployments without file-not-found errors.
+  - Proper artifact paths (dist-dev or dist-uat) ensured successful deployments without file-not-found errors.
+  - Enhanced configuration of Azure environments for seamless deployment, avoiding runtime error

 #### Backend